PersoSirEduard/JSON-DiscordBot/README.md

 # JSON-DiscordBot

-#### *Files of the bot will be available when I clean up the code and solve all the error handling.

 ## Description
 For now this repository contains a JSON file that controls a Discord bot using the official API for Python.
 By fetching the JSON file from this repository, it enables the bot the perform different actions when the user mentions specific key words that have an intend from a dictionnary.
 #### Features